All Episodes

 It all boils down.

-It all goes back, folks, to Obama's personal belief that this country was founded in an immoral, unjust way, uh, including economically.
+It all goes back, folks, to Obama's personal belief that this country was founded in an immoral, unjust way, including economically.

-Uh and forever sentenced the 99% to essential, well, slavery and poverty and discrimination, uh racism, sexism, bigotry, homophobia, all of that rot gut stuff that they in a cliche cliched way assigned to their political enemies.
+That the founding fathers were the equivalent of today's 1%, and they set everything up to benefit them and their families and their friends and people like them and forever sentenced the 99% to essential, well, slavery and poverty and discrimination, racism, sexism, bigotry, homophobia, all of that rotgut stuff that they, in a cliched way, assigned to their political enemies.

-Uh and just happens to tell the god-awful truth about his guy.
+But here he comes And just happens to tell the god-awful truth about his guy.

-The choice in this election between an economy that produces a growing middle class, gives people a chance to get ahead and their kids.
+The choice in this election is between an economy that produces a growing middle class, gives people a chance to get ahead and their kids.

 There's nothing in the Obama economy that's doing that or that will do that.